 - All APEF reimbursement claims require an initial approval at the department and/or college level and must be submitted for a final approval to the Office of the Vice-Provost, Faculty Relations.

 - APEF accounts will be closed for direct charges/transfers and therefore any direct transaction/charge to the APEF account will no longer be available.
 Only claims subject to reimbursement will be accepted.

 - Requests for individual information related to APEF balances must be directed to payment services by email at email@example.com.

 - Expenditures shall be approved and reimbursed following the conditions outlined by the APEF guidelines and subject to the available individual balance.

 Note: Even though there is not a requirement to have direct charges/transfers pre-approved, the employee's supervisor may, if they so desire, require that all APEF direct charges/transfers be pre-approved to satisfy their internal financial management processes.

 - Payment Services will only process claim forms that are complete.
-Incomplete claim forms will be returned to the claimant.
+Incomplete claims will be returned to the claimant.

-- Please allow ten (10) working days, from receipt of the claim form in Payment Services, for processing.
+- Please allow five (5) working days, from receipt of the claim form in Payment Services, for processing.